 7. Any person found to be in possession of a lost, stolen, altered, or falsified NIU parking permit may be subject to a ticket, arrest, Student Conduct and/or criminal/civil prosecution.
 Vehicle may be subject to tow.

 8. Parking permits are required as posted, even during semester and holiday break periods and when classes are not scheduled.
 For more parking information, please contact Campus Parking Services 815-753-1045.

-J. Parking Tickets show ▼
+J. Tickets and Fees show ▼

-The university reserves the right to proceed against violators either in accordance with tickets and fees listed herein or in accordance with the laws of the State of Illinois.
+The university reserves the right to proceed against violators either in accordance with Tickets and Fees listed herein or in accordance with the laws of the State of Illinois.

 1. Parking tickets may be issued to a permit holder and/or vehicle registrant when any provision of the regulations is not adhered to or in accordance with the laws of the State of Illinois.
 Tickets issued to a vehicle displaying a permit are the responsibility of the person to whom the permit is registered.
 Tickets issued to state-owned vehicles are the responsibility of the person to whom the vehicle was assigned at the time of the violation.
 Tickets issued to a vehicle not displaying a NIU permit will be the responsibility of the vehicle owner.

 2. Parking tickets shall be issued for each violation as follows: